acgd-webdev-6/succes-criteria-definitions/README.md

 ## Hand in

-Show the teacher both completed rubrics for marks.
+**Show the teacher both completed rubrics for marks.**

+But do make sure to put the 2 rubrics as *GitHub Issues attached to your `web-app` repository.* Label both Issues with the *“product” label*.
+And *“Pin” the issue*: there’s a button near the bottom of the Issue’s screen’s righthand column.